ngocmaichu/roberta-fake-news-detection/README.md

 I loaded the roberta-base model using: model = AutoModelForSequenceClassification.from_pretrained("roberta-base", num_labels=2)
 No layers were freezed, there were embeddings, encoders, and classification head that are all trainable BY DEFAULT.
 All TrainingArguments and Trainer are used without any layer freezing.
 2. All aspect of the model will be updated.
-This is usually the slowest but has the highest performance.# roberta-fake-news-detection
+This is usually the slowest but has the highest performance.

+## Roberta-Fake-News-Detection

 ![ChatGPT Image May 1, 2025, 05_29_13 AM](https://github.com/user-attachments/assets/eeaed7d7-110a-4977-b4bd-05aad4771810)